codingsocialscience/slides/chapter2.md

 ---

-Learning activities
+### Learning activity

 * In-class: Do Exercise 2.18
-* In-class: What purposes does each of the four design patterns serve?
+* In-class: What purposes do each of the four design patterns serve?
 * Homework: Do Exercise 2.19, 2.20, 2.24

 ---